Cross Sectional Elements of Road, Roadway Design

 - They are provided at the edge of the shoulder usually when the road is on an embankment.
 They serve to prevent the vehicles from running off the embankment, especially when the height of the fill exceeds 3 m.

 - Various designs of guard rails are there.
-Guard stones paint in alternate black and white are usually use.
-They also give better visibility of curves at night under headlights of vehicles
+Guard stones painted in alternate black and white are usually used.
+They also give better visibility of curves at night under the headlights of vehicles

 - Width of formation

-- Width of formation or roadway width is the sum of the widths of pavements or carriage way including separators.
+- Width of formation or roadway width is the sum of the widths of pavements or carriageways including separators.

 - and shoulders.
 This does not include the extra land in formation/cutting.

 - Right of way (ROW) or land width is the width of land acquired for the road, along its alignment.
 It should be adequate to accommodate all the cross-sectional elements of the highway and may reasonably provide for future development.

 - To prevent ribbon development along highways, control lines and building lines may be provided.

 - A Control line is a line which represents the nearest limits of future uncontrolled building activity in relation to a road.